 Visit your dentist: they will check margins, assess bite and seal.

-Keep it very clean: flossing and brushing well around your crown margins
+Keep it very clean: flossing and brushing well around your crown margins.
+We have a helpful guide on how to floss.

 Salt-water mouth rinsing: can help keep clean and prevent inflammation till you can get in with your dentist